 - Shadow Police

 He and his work are known for these tropes:

-- Author Appeal: Owls, family ties, anti-racism, Body Horror, The Power of Friendship, homoerotica and cricket.
+- Creator Thumbprint: Owls, family ties, anti-racism, Body Horror, The Power of Friendship, homoerotica and cricket.

 - Deus Angst Machina: His Doctor Who fiction in particular tends to, as he described it, take characters that you care about and put them through hell.

 - Evil Twin: Pete Cornell.
-(In fact, a typo in The DC Comics Encyclopedia that achieved Memetic Mutation status.)
+In fact, a typo in The DC Comics Encyclopedia which achieved Memetic Mutation status.

-- Promoted Fanboy: From a mild-mannered DW fanfic writer to running one of the biggest Long Runners in comics, all in the span of two decades.
+- Promoted Fanboy: From a mild-mannered Doctor Who fanfic writer to running one of the biggest Long-Runners in comics, all in the span of two decades.
 Quite the promotion.